-One of my favorite things to do in the spring and fall is fishing – it’s by far one of the most accessible outdoor sports and nearly anyone, regardless of your age, fitness level, or income can do it.
-Whether you grew up fishing with your grandpa every weekend or are just looking to get outside with the kids and try something new, casting a line is a great activity.
-Check out two of Southwest Idaho’s most angler-friendly fishing locations and learn how you can master your first time out on the water.
+Fishing is by far one of the most accessible outdoor sports and nearly anyone, regardless of age, fitness level, or income can do it.
+Whether you grew up taking out the tackle box with your grandpa every weekend or are just looking to get outside with the kids and try something new, casting a line is a great activity.
+Check out two of southwest Idaho’s most angler-friendly fishing locations and learn how you can conquer your first trip out on the water.

 What to Pack